 Many states have followed the lead of the SEC and the State of Pennsylvania, and have amended their Blue Sky Laws to permit the use of an electronic prospectus.
 The exemption, first adopted by Pennsylvania, exempts securities offered on the Internet from registration, so long as the offers are not directed at residents of the State.

 But other states are reluctant to do so.
 According to a report in the Compliance Reporter (April 29, 1996), the Director of the Connecticut Division of Securities, Ralph Lambiase, has criticized the SEC for its permissive stance on the use of the Internet in IPOs and after-market trading.
-Other states are waiting to see what the effect is of the Pennsylvania exemption, and have not yet adopted a similiar exemption in their state.
+Other states are waiting to see the effect is of the Pennsylvania exemption, and have not yet adopted a similar exemption in their state.

 Originally published in 1998.